suryakaduru/Text_summarizer_pipeline/insights.md

 ## Summary of Findings from Working with the Dataset
-### Note: only a small subset(50 summaries) of tranining data was used for evaluation
+#### Note: only a small subset(50 summaries) of tranining data was used for evaluation

 ### Dataset Characteristics
-- The dataset consists of short dialogues and their manually written summaries.
+- The dataset consists of short dialogues and their manually written summaries (~16k).
 - Dialogues vary in length and complexity, with some containing multiple speakers and intricate interactions.

 ### Model Performance